FREE SHIPPING FLASH DEAL! Use code "SUPERNATURAL"

 There's a myriad of skin-saving strategies that have been shown to help and improve skin issues.
 From natural beauty products and supplements, to exotic topical treatments and nutritionally therapeutic diets.

-But many people are also starting to consider how the clothing they wear affects skin-health.
-And are trying to avoid synthetic materials due to the non-skin friendly substances they contain.
+However, many people are also starting to consider how the clothing they wear affects skin-health.
+And trying to avoid synthetic materials due to the non-skin friendly substances they contain.

 Read More